 Credit Facility.
-In connection with the acquisition of SafeStitch LLC, the Company entered into the Credit Facility with both The Frost Group and Jeffrey G. Spragens.
-The Frost Group is a Florida limited liability company whose members include Frost Gamma Investments Trust ("Frost Gamma"), a trust controlled by Dr. Phillip Frost, the largest beneficial holder of the issued and outstanding shares of Common Stock, Dr. Jane H. Hsiao, the Company's Chairman of the Board, and Steven D. Rubin, a director.
+In connection with the acquisition of SafeStitch LLC, the Company entered into a Note and Security Agreement (the "Credit Facility") with both The Frost Group and Jeffrey G. Spragens, the Company's Chief Executive Officer and President and a director.
+The Frost Group is a Florida limited liability company whose members include Frost Gamma Investments Trust, a trust controlled by Dr. Phillip Frost, the largest beneficial holder of the issued and outstanding shares of Common Stock, Dr. Jane H. Hsiao, the Company's Chairman of the Board, and Steven D. Rubin, a director.
 The Credit Facility provides \$4.0 million in total available borrowings, consisting of \$3.9 million from The Frost Group and \$100,000 from Mr. Spragens.
 The Company has granted a security interest in all present and subsequently acquired collateral in order to secure prompt, full and complete payment of the amounts outstanding under the Credit Facility.
 The collateral includes all assets of the Company, inclusive of intellectual property (patents, patent rights, trademarks, service marks, etc.).
 Outstanding borrowings under the Credit Facility accrue interest at a 10% annual rate.
-The Credit Facility, as amended, matures in June 2011.
+The Credit Facility had an initial term of 28 months, expiring in December 2009, and was amended on three occasions to extend the Maturity Date, which is now June 30, 2012.

 In connection with the Credit Facility, the Company granted warrants to purchase an aggregate of 805,521 shares of Common Stock to The Frost Group and Mr. Spragens.
 The fair value of the warrants was determined to be \$1,985,000 on the grant date based on the Black-Scholes valuation model using the following assumptions: expected volatility of 82%, dividend yield of 0%, risk-free interest rate of 4.88% and expected life of 10 years.
 The fair value of the warrants was recorded as deferred financing costs and is being amortized over the life of the Credit Facility.
-The Company recorded amortization expense related to these deferred financing costs of \$26,000 and \$179,000, respectively, for the three and nine months ended September 30, 2010 and \$127,000 and \$467,000, respectively, for the three and nine months ended September 30, 2009.
+The Company recorded amortization expense related to these deferred financing costs of \$25,000 and \$127,000, respectively, for the three months ended March 31, 2011 and 2010.
+The Company has no outstanding loans as of March 31, 2011.